emrearmagan/ModalKit/README.md

   <img src="./Example/Supporting Files/Preview/TabBar.gif" width="24%">
 </div>

+> **⚠️ Important**
+> The current version is still in development.
+There can and will be breaking changes in version updates until version 1.0.

 ## Features
-- `Multiple Sticky Points`: Effortlessly transition between predefined modal heights, such as small, medium, and large.
+- `Multiple Sticky Points`: Transition between predefined modal heights, such as small, medium, and large.
 - `Scroll View Integration`: Seamlessly handle scroll views, enabling smooth transitions between scrolling and dragging.
 - `Dynamic Resizing`: Adapt the modal's size programmatically or based on content changes.